It's a New Day in Public Health.

 - Trouble swallowing

-- Jerking or staring (seizures)
+- Jerking movements or seizures

 - Fever and sweating

-- High blood pressure and fast heart rate
+- Changes in blood pressure and heart rate